 I am interested in becoming a volunteer.
 How can I get involved?

 Music to our ears!
 There are many ways to get involved with Cape May Stage.
 Click here for details

 What is your Covid - 19 Policy

 Staff & Board

-Joan Flynn (Finance Manager) is a lifelong Cape May County resident and now brings her own artistic talents to Cape May Stage.
+Joan Flynn (Director of Finance) is a lifelong Cape May County resident and now brings her own artistic talents to Cape May Stage.
 She is singer and musician who plays over thirteen instruments.
 Ms. Flynn has been professionally performing in the Tri-State area, and largely in South Jersey, since she was thirteen years old and has co-hosted a weekly Country Music television show.
 A former EMT, Ms. Flynn comes to us following a fifteen year employment with REIT as a Southern Regional Property Manager.
 Since 2010 she has served as assistant bookkeeper with a local business services company.
 Ms. Flynn’s biggest accomplishment and source of pride are her grandchildren.
 When not at work, you can bet she is with them spending precious time and building lasting memories.

 Board of Directors

 Janice Anania, Tom Cutler, Suzan Chmiel, Irene Darocha, Vince DeGiaimo, David Green, Grete Greenacre, Mark Kulkowitz, Marga Matheny, and Roy Steinberg